A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Sanitary requirements for the cook

-1. Wash your hands with soap before work.
+1. Before work, wash your hands with soap.

-4. Tuck the sleeves of the clothes up to the elbows or fasten them with buttons.
+4. Tuck the sleeves of the garment up to the elbows or fasten with buttons.

-6. Do not keep pins and sharp objects in your pockets.
+6. Do not keep pins or sharp objects in your pockets.

-8. Inspect the inventory, make sure it is in good condition.
+8. Inspect the inventory and make sure it is in good condition.

 During work